couchand/force.js/README.md

 List the logged-in user's most recently accessed records.
 Returns a promise which resolves with the list of records.

+	#listSObjects()

+List the sObject types available.

+Returns a promise which resolves with the sObject information.

 	#query( soql )